Production of muons from heavy flavour decays at forward rapidity in pp and Pb-Pb collisions at $\sqrt {s_{NN}}$ = 2.76 TeV

 The pp reference, ${\rm d}\sigma_{\rm {pp}}^{\mu^\pm\leftarrow {\rm {HF}}}/ {\rm d}p_{\rm t}$, was obtained from the analysis of muon-triggered events collected during a pp run at $\sqrt s$~=~2.76 TeV, in March 2011, with integrated luminosity of 19~nb$^{-1}$ after event selection cuts.
 The analysis technique from the event and track selection to the normalization, is the same as that described in~\cite{Mupp}.

-Figure~\ref{fig:ppref} shows the measured~\pt-differential inclusive cross section of muons from heavy flavour decays in the kinematic region $2.5 < y < 4$ and $2 < p_{\rm t} < 10$~\GeV.
+Figure~\ref{fig:ppref} shows the measured~\pt-differential inclusive cross section of muons from heavy flavor decays in the kinematic region $2.5 < y < 4$ and $2 < p_{\rm t} < 10$~\GeV.
 In the range $p_{\rm t} > 4$ \GeV\ ($p_{\rm t} > 6$~\GeV), regions of interest for the $R_{\rm AA}^{\mu^\pm\leftarrow {\rm {HF}}} (p_{\rm t})$ measurement, the contribution of muons from primary light hadron decays (mainly primary pion and kaon decays) that was subtracted amounts to about 19$\%$ (12$\%$) of the total yield.
 The error bars are statistical uncertainties.
 The open boxes represent the systematic uncertainties varying from 15$\%$ to 24$\%$, depending on \pt.
 This includes the contributions from background subtraction (ranging from a maximum of about 24$\%$ at \pt\ = 2 GeV/$c$ to 14$\%$ at \pt\ = 10 GeV/$c$), detector response (3$\%$) and residual mis-alignment of tracking chambers (1$\%$ $\times$ \pt, in GeV/$c$).
 The systematic uncertainty on the minimum bias pp cross section (1.9$\%$), used in the normalization, is not shown.
 The data are compared to Fixed Order Next-to-Leading Log (FONLL) pQCD predictions~\cite{fonll1, fonll2} (curve, with shaded band for the uncertainty).
 The ratio between data and FONLL calculations is also shown.
-The measured \pt-differential inclusive cross section of muons from heavy flavour decays is well reproduced by the calculations within experimental and theoretical uncertainties, although at the upper limit of the predictions.
-A similar behaviour was also reported in pp collisions at $\sqrt s$~=~7~TeV~\cite{Mupp}.
+The measured \pt-differential inclusive cross section of muons from heavy flavor decays is well reproduced by the calculations within experimental and theoretical uncertainties, although at the upper limit of the predictions.
+A similar agreement between heavy flavor results and pQCD calculations was also reported in pp collisions at $\sqrt s$~=~7~TeV in the four LHC experiments and at lower energies, at the FNAL Tevatron and at the RHIC (see~\cite{Mupp} and references therein).
 The contributions of muons from charm and beauty decays from the FONLL calculations are displayed separately in Fig.~\ref{fig:ppref}.
 According to these predictions, the component of muons from beauty decays exceeds that of muons from charm decays for $p_{\rm t} \gtrsim 6$~\GeV.